 |Political and project leadership fractured.||Political and project leadership unified.||Efficient RFP, development and decision-making processes.|

-The convention center hotel will be located directly across the street from the Oregon Convention Center in the Lloyd District neighborhood.
-Several options are available, one directly north and one directly east of the facility.
+The convention center hotel will be located directly north of and across the street from the Oregon Convention Center in the Lloyd District neighborhood.
 A 500-room block is necessary to serve national convention clients, so the hotel is anticipated to contain at least 600 rooms.

 Amenities will include a full-service restaurant and room service, meeting and banquet rooms, and guest parking.
 The building will be designed to a 3 star/diamond quality or higher, Leadership in Energy and Environmental Design Silver or higher certification and meet the City of Portland’s stringent green building standards.